TheMaoz/SysmonNeo4j/README.md

 # **Run SysmoNeo4j**
 ### **4) Open NEO4J Desktop and create Project and DBMS**
-    - Password for DBMS should be 1234 (:TODO: Add cli object to change password).
+    - Neo4j version has to be 5.0 +
 ### **5) Install Apoc plugin**
     - Under the plugin tab of the DBMS.
 ### **6) Create apoc.conf file**